systemd/systemd/docs/TEMPORARY_DIRECTORIES.md

    in these directories when they are no longer needed, in particular when the program dies unexpectedly.
-Note: this strategy is only really suitable for packages that operate in a "system wide singleton" fashion with "long" persistance of its data or state, i.e. as opposed to programs that run in multiple parallel or short-living instances.
+Note: this strategy is only really suitable for packages that operate in a "system wide singleton" fashion with "long" persistence of its data or state, i.e. as opposed to programs that run in multiple parallel or short-living instances.
 This is because a private directory under `/run` (and the other mentioned directories) is itself system and package specific singleton with greater longevity.